particle-iot/docs/src/content/datasheets/wi-fi/photon-2-datasheet.md

 ### Pins Photon 2 vs. P2

-This table is mapped by the MCU pin number to compare the usage on the Photon 2 vs. P2.
+The pins on the Photon 2 map directly the pins with the same name on the P2.

 {{!-- BEGIN do not edit content below, it is automatically generated 7c78e07c-4e5a-43a6-8c61-d9a322871bd8 --}}